 Although a tournament is always an experience, many courageously accepted the challenge.
 By the number of participants, the 36+ tournament was not inferior to amateur tournaments.
 32 players - 18 gentlemen and 14 ladies - gathered at 10 a.m. at the opening ceremony at our summer club house.

 It was decided to play stroke play.
 Stroke play is the simplest game in golf.
 On every hole, players record the number of strokes, with penalties, it took to complete the hole.
-In addition to the main nomination, golfers were given the opportunity to prove themselves in special categories - Longest Drive and Closest to the pin.
+In addition to the main nominations, golfers were given the opportunity to prove themselves in special categories - Longest Drive and Closest to the pin.

 At the end of the tournament, three participants scored an equal number of shots.
 They replayed to determine the winner.
 The shot was made on the 18th hole at a distance of 30 meters from the flag.
 Thirteen-year-old Alexander Tsarev made a gorgeous shot won the replay - his ball stopped 20 cm from the hole.